smalldirtybird/weather_forecast_terminal/README.md

 More detail about settings you can get from [settings documetation](http://wttr.in/:help)

 # Run program
-So, after all actions above you need just run code in terminal with `python3 main.py`
+Run code in terminal with `python3 main.py`